OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   For example: the trunk of a car should not be opened, even if the driver seems to ask so, in case the car is moving.
 * DETECTODD.
 Implement tools to detect whether input is excentric or invalid (Datascience)
 * DETECTPERTUBATION.
 Implement tools to detect specific evasions e.g. patches in images (Datascience)
-* ROBUSTMODEL.
-Choose a model design and configurationless resilient to evasion (Datascience)
+* EVASIONROBUSTMODEL.
+Choose a model design and configurationless resilient to evasion (Datascience).
+TODO See Annex C in ENISA 2021 document for Stability terms, adversarial regulaiser, input gradient regularisation, defenisvie distillation and Random feature nullification.
 Links to standards:
   * ISO/IEC TR 24029 - Assessment of the robustness of neural networks
 * TRAINADVERSARIAL.
-Add adversarial examples to the training set to make the model more resilient (Datascience)
+Add adversarial examples to the training set to make the model more resilient (Datascience).
-* RANDOMIZEDSMOOTHING.
-TODO
+See Annex C of ENISA Secure machine learning algorithms 2021
+* INPUTMODIFICATION.
+TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.

 ### 2.1.1.
 Black box evasion
 Input is manipulated in a way not based on the internals of the model.
 This often requires experimenting with how the model responds to input.